-Through the generosity of many donors and university resources, UC offers scholarship awards to both undergraduate and graduate students.
+Through the generosity of many donors, industry partners, and university resources, UC offers scholarship awards to both undergraduate and graduate students.
 Many students are fortunate to receive awards from UC or from outside resources.

 The cornerstone scholarship program for incoming first-year students to the University of Cincinnati is the Cincinnatus Scholarship.
 The brightest and most promising prospective freshmen in all academic disciplines are selected to receive renewable awards totaling more than $22 million in University of Cincinnati four-year scholarships.

 FIRST Scholarship Applications must be submitted electronically through this site.
 Applications will not be accepted in other forms.
-Up to 25 qualified students / FIRST participants will be selected for a one-time scholarship award of $2,000.
+Up to 25 qualified students / FIRST participants will be selected for a one-time scholarship award between $2,000 and $5000.

-Scholarships will be awarded during each recipient’s freshman year and the award is not renewable.
-Selection for this award will be competitive.
+Scholarships will be awarded during each recipient’s first year and the award is not renewable.
 Student participation in an eligible FIRST program (FIRST Tech Challenge or FIRST Robotics Competition) will be verified during the selection process.

 Students selected for the award must be offered admission to and enroll in a degree program offered through the College of Engineering and Applied Science at the University of Cincinnati in order to receive the award.